New York State Tax 2026: Rates, Brackets & City Tax

 New York Standard Deduction and Personal Exemptions

 New York does not conform to the federal standard deduction.
-The 2026 New York State standard deductions are:
+For 2026 planning, LevyIO uses the current New York Tax Department standard deduction table and flags the final-filing check:

 | Filing Status | NY Standard Deduction 2026 | Federal Standard Deduction 2026 | Extra Taxable Income in NY |